jacobtread/jacobtread.com/src/content/blog/interlink.md

 ### Send and forget

 There is an alternative form for sending messages for cases that you don't want to wait for the response "Send and forget".
-This is useful in cases such as being outside an asyncronous context where you are unable to wait for the response but need to cause an action on a service.
+This is useful in cases such as being outside an asynchronous context where you are unable to wait for the response but need to cause an action on a service.
 For this you can use [Link::do_send](https://docs.rs/interlink/latest/interlink/link/struct.Link.html#method.do_send)

 ```rust
 use interlink::prelude::*;